 This refers to sudden inflammation or infection of the GI tract and is usually a short-term condition brought on by the dog eating something they shouldn’t have.
 Again, this could be because they have gotten into the garbage, or maybe they’ve eaten a foreign object, or toxic plants.
 It can also be caused by internal parasites, stress, and food allergies.

 Colitis is seen more in dogs under the age of five.
 Since the large intestine is inflamed, the result is frequent, painful passing of feces.
 Diarrhea may contain mucus and blood.
+This is something to be cautious of when taking care of your pup who is in his or her teens!

 This refers to an infection or inflammation of the pancreas.
 That is the long, tapered gland that sits right behind the stomach.
 Vets aren’t exactly sure what causes this disorder, but they suspect feeding foods high in fat or rich table foods, infections, disease or trauma.